 Colds and flu

 People often talk about colds and flu (influenza) together, but it's important to realise colds and flu are different illnesses caused by different viruses.
-Find out more about how to treat each one here, how to avoid catching the cold or the flu, and special information on being ill during pregnancy and looking babies and children with a cold or flu.
+Find out how you can help avoid catching them here, how to treat a cold or the flu, and special information on being ill during pregnancy or looking after babies and children with a cold or flu.

 Get a flu shot